 To be honest, I think it would work, but I can’t be totally sure.
 I do not have a staff of people working for me full time.
 I use only freelance help.
 I do that for several reasons.

 The biggest reason I don’t have an employee is that I don’t want to be worried about paying that person if things should get slow.
 I prefer just to hire assistants and stylists as I need them.
 I probably could afford a full time assistant, but no way I could afford a full time stylist.
 Good ones just cost way too much.

-If I had a full time assistant, I would need to get into the whole tax, insurance, and retirement thing, and I really don’t want to do that.
+If I had a full time assistant, I would need to get into the whole tax, insurance, and I would also need help from HKM in Houston regarding employment laws.

 To be totally honest, I’m a little bit of an introvert and prefer to be alone when I can.
 If I’m around anyone too much, they start to bug me a little, no matter how nice a person they are.
 Given enough time, I can find something wrong with them…

 My business would probably be much bigger if I did have a full time person helping me out, but I guess it’s just a quality of life decision.

 So that’s one reason that I really can’t answer your questions, and another is that I’m not really sure what the industry does.
 As a sole proprietor, I’m sort of in my own little word here.
 I hear some of what goes on in other studios from clients, stylists, and assistants, but there’s a lot I just don’t know about.
 I do know that very few photographers in my city have a full time staff member.
 I’d guess that there are probably less then thirty full-time photographer jobs in Pittsburgh.
 I might be wrong about that, but from my vantage point, that’s what I assume…